apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ## Initialize your Actor

 Before using any Apify SDK methods, initialize your Actor.
-This step prepares the Actor to receive events from the Apify platform, sets up machine and storage configurations, and optionally clears previous local storage states.
+This step prepares the Actor to receive events from the Apify platform, sets up machine and storage configurations, and clears previous local storage states.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">

 Use the `init()` method to initialize your Actor.
-Pair it with `exit()` to properly terminate the Actor

-The use of `exit()` is not required but recommended.
-For more information, go to [Exit Actor](#exit-actor).
+Pair it with `exit()` to properly terminate the Actor.
+For more information on `exit()`, go to [Exit Actor](#exit-actor).

 ```js
 import { Actor } from 'apify';